 Local connections are great.
 But international ties make the dream work.
 Thus, Bavaria’s New Material initiative does not only incorporate the whole of Bavaria – but enjoys strong relationships with global partners.
 This makes it particularly easy for international players to bring their projects to Bavaria.
 And to suitable local partners.
 That’s the reason why not just major players such as Airbus and Liebherr that are working on their innovations here in Bavaria, but also global companies like Samsung, AMD and Texas Instruments found their ways here, too.

-What sets this project apart is the influential role undertaken by budding talents: students pursuing their bachelor’s degree in civil engineering supported the planning and design plus the formulation of a novel recipe for the recycled concrete.
-The result is a sustainable building material that surpasses its predecessors in durability, strength, and resistance to rust.
-Also worth mentioning is the significant improvement in the CO2 emissions associated with the production of these concrete elements.
+The special thing about this project is the key role played by young talent: students on the bachelor's degree course in civil engineering were involved in the planning and design as well as the development of a new formulation for the recycled concrete.
+The result is a sustainable building material that surpasses its predecessors in terms of durability, strength and rust resistance.
+The significant reduction inCO2 emissions during the production of these concrete elements is also worth mentioning.